 Being a social network, LinkedIn is all about the size of your network and how those people react to your work.
 So, if you’re consistent and publish a LinkedIn post every week, you will have more opportunities to connect and gain more followers.
-This does not only expand your network, but it will also reinforce the idea that your skills and knowledge on those subjects is real.
+This does not only expand your network, but it will also reinforce the idea that your skills and knowledge of those subjects is real.

 The bottom line is that you don’t have to become a recognized LinkedIn influencer in order to boost your influence.
 The key is to stay true to your articles, be consistent with your posts, share and engage in conversations and experience exchanges with other users on topics that you are passionate about.
 And, as a bonus, a ninth piece of advice, if you wish.
 Never start writing with the precise goal of getting a lot of reactions and followers for your post.
 Rather than doing that, focus on the quality and relatability of your content and the other things will follow.